Community Grant Awards

 The 2025 Award

-Should you be interested in applying for an award following our 2025 fundraising activities, please revisit the website at the beginning of October to confirm eligibility and download an application pack.
+Should you be interested in applying for an award following our 2025 fundraising activities, please confirm your eligibility prior to downloading and completing an application form.

 Community Grant Recipients following our 2024 Fundraising Activities